yorkrj/FluxPrompt/Roadmap.md

 - Enhanced clipboard management and history
 - Smart boilerplate text retrieval and management
 - Custom automation workflows and shortcuts
+- Enable saving of data in JSON format in addition to the custom binary format.

 ## Known Issues